 There are few things more frustrating than when a film or television show gets T1D completely wrong as it perpetuates ignorance and misinformation surrounding the disease.
 However, as T1D advocacy improves through social media, the awareness of the disease in the entertainment industry seems to grow with it.

-- In the film Steel Magnolias, Julia Roberts’ character, Shelby, has Type one.
-In the iconic “Drink your juice, Shelby” scene – Shelby clearly suffers from extreme hypoglycemia.
+- In the film Steel Magnolias, Julia Roberts’ character, Shelby, has type 1.
+In the iconic “Drink your juice, Shelby” scene—Shelby clearly suffers from extreme hypoglycemia.
 Sally Field’s character even mentions the fact that she just has “a little too much insulin in her.”
 The film accurately reflects what it was like not to have some of the tools that are available today.

-- Kristen Stewart portrays a young girl with Type one in Panic Room.
+- Kristen Stewart portrays a young girl with type 1 in Panic Room.
 Her hypoglycemia getting progressively worse throughout the film keeps the audience on the edge of their seat, and she ultimately ends up getting a shot of emergency glucagon.
-One interesting part of the narrative is that she wears what appears to be a CGM watch on her wrist.
+One interesting part of the narrative is that she wears what appears to be a continuous glucose monitor (CGM) watch on her wrist.
 This “GlucoWatch” by Animas was short lived, not incredibly accurate, and it was difficult to get.
 However, we might conclude that Panic Room was ahead of its time.
-If the film had been made today — KStew’s character would have definitely been wearing an Apple Watch with her Dexcom app!
+If the film had been made today— KStew’s character would have definitely been wearing an Apple Watch with her Dexcom app!

-- It is rare that a film or television show will use a Type one diabetic character unless their disease adds to the suspense of the plot.
-But sometimes Hollywood surprises — the show Brothers & Sisters showcased a young girl being diagnosed and living confidently with T1D throughout five seasons, with accurate references to her daily management.
+- It is rare that a film or television show will use a type 1 diabetic character unless their disease adds to the suspense of the plot.
+But sometimes Hollywood surprises—the show Brothers & Sisters showcased a young girl being diagnosed and living confidently with T1D throughout five seasons, with accurate references to her daily management.

 - An episode of The Blacklist utilized T1D technology onscreen on a whole new level.
 After a girl is abducted, the government is able to track her whereabouts using her Medtronic insulin pump’s Bluetooth capabilities as a GPS.
 Sure, it was a little far fetched, but creative, nonetheless!